donjude-eng/headfirst-js/README.md

 	together.
 For instance, all the statements
 	within the block in a while statement are executed if the condition of the while is true.
 	The same holds for a block in an if or else if.
+	eg {
+	}

 	## What is psecdocode and how it works.
 	DECLARE three variables to hold the location of each cell of the ship.
 Let’s call them